Cheapest Way to Ship Books

 - For rare or collectible books, add cardboard stiffeners on both sides and ship in a box rather than a mailer.

-- Buying postage online through Ship saves you roughly 10-15% compared to retail counter prices on every service.
+- Buying postage online through Ship saves you roughly 10-15% compared to retail counter prices on every service, and you see the full price before you buy with every fee shown up front.

 Important Considerations